jorgektch/css-hacks/README.md

 # CSS Hacks
-Fun web projects built with CSS only
+Fun web projects built with CSS only.